Crossmint/crossmint-sdk/README.md

 # `@crossmint/client-sdk (beta)`

 The Crossmint SDK allows you to offer wallet-less credit card purchases on your NFT drop.
-It takes 10 lines of code and 5 min to integrate, and is free to use for the seller.
+It takes 5 lines of code and 5 min to integrate, and is free to use for the seller.
 You’ll get the sales proceeds in SOL/ETH as if the user was paying with their own wallet.

 Supported chains:

 -   Solana
--   Polygon (private beta, contact us at sales at crossmint.io)
+-   Polygon (for docs: contact us at sales at crossmint.io)
 -   Ethereum L1 (end of March 2021)

 To get started: